 7. Why is Hanukkah celebrated on different dates?

 While it rarely seems to be celebrated on the same day, on the Hebrew calendar, Hanukkah always falls on the 25th day of the month of Kislev.
 The first day of Hanukkah can come as early as November or as late as the end of December, which means occasionally Hanukkah overlaps with Thanksgiving or Christmas.
 The last time we celebrated Thanksgivukkah was in 2013.
 Hanukkah and Christmas saw duel celebrations in 2005 and will converge again in 2024.
 Due to the difference in calendars, every year Jewish people around the world—and their gentile friends— are left Googling the start date for Hanukkah.

 8. How do you spell Hanukkah anyway?

 There isn’t one right way to spell Hanukkah.
 If you are confused, you can blame transliteration.
 Originally written in Hebrew, a character-based language, the variations arose when the word had to be written in English, an alphabet-based language.
 Lacking exact English equivalents to the Hebrew sounds led to the many spelling variations we see today: Hanukkah, Chanukah, Hanukah, Hannukah, Chanukkah.
-Did you say that five different ways?
 In English, the different spellings don’t affect the pronunciation.
 So when writing Happy Hanukkah, have no fear, pick your favorite.